 Insurance coverage for biomarker testing is failing to keep pace with innovations and advancements in treatment.
-We must work to dismantle barriers that prevent patients from benefiting from biomarker testing and precision medicine, and work to ensure all patients benefit.
-ACS CAN supports expanding appropriate coverage of biomarker testing for public and private insurance plans.
+We must work to dismantle barriers that prevent all patients from benefiting from biomarker testing and precision medicine ACS CAN supports expanding appropriate coverage of biomarker testing for public and private insurance plans.
 Without action to expand coverage and access to biomarker testing, advances in precision medicine could increase existing disparities in cancer outcomes by race, ethnicity, income, and geography.